Art History teacher application

-Art History Link-Up is seeking to appoint passionate and innovative teachers to deliver our free courses for state maintained sector students on term-time Saturdays at the Wallace Collection and/or the National Gallery, and at other museums and galleries from time to time as appropriate to the syllabus.
+Art History Link-Up is seeking to appoint a passionate and innovative teacher to deliver our free course for state maintained sector students on term-time Saturdays at the National Gallery, and at other museums and galleries from time to time as appropriate to the syllabus.

-This is the third year of a successful programme, Art History for Everyone, and a unique opportunity to teach in a dedicated teaching space in a gallery setting, to develop and broaden teaching skills, and to widen participation to Art History and the Arts.
+This is the fourth year of a successful programme, Art History for Everyone, and a unique opportunity to teach in a dedicated teaching space in a gallery setting, to develop and broaden teaching skills, and to widen participation to Art History and the arts.
+You can find out more about how the scheme runs here: https://arthistorylinkup.org/art-history-courses/art-history-for-everyone/

-It is envisaged that the course will run on term-time Saturdays, in the mornings at the Wallace Collection, with a second separate course at the National Gallery in the afternoons, from September 2018-July 2019 for 2.5 hours with some supervision/direction of EPQ/homework clubs, run by homework assistants, that follow.
+It is envisaged that the course will run on term-time Saturday afternoons, at the National Gallery in the afternoons, from September 2018-July 2019 for 2.5 hours with some supervision/direction of EPQ/homework clubs, run by homework assistants, that follow.
 The fee will be £200 per session, including preparation, marking and other reasonable duties as required.

-Application is by email to [email protected]istorylinkup.org by 5pm on the closing date, Friday 29th June, by application form, and C.V. if desired, and covering letter setting out your suitability for the position and reasons for applying.
+Application is by email to [email protected] by 5pm on the closing date, Wednesday 26th June, by application form, and C.V. if desired, and covering letter setting out your suitability for the position and reasons for applying.

 To apply download an application pack, including person specification, teacher responsibilities, and application form.
-It is anticipated that interviews will be held on Saturday 7th July in Central London.
+It is anticipated that interviews will be held in early July in Central London.

 Art History for Everyone at the Wallace Collection is generously supported by the Wallace Collection and the Band Trust, and Art History for Everyone at the National Gallery is generously supported by the National Gallery, the Rothschild Foundation, and other supporters.
 Art History for Everyone is managed by Art History Link-Up, a registered charity.